Are Supply Chain Disruptions Impacting Your Energy Project?

 3. Which test year is appropriate for your next rate case: Was 2021, 2022 – or some other period – more indicative of your view of the future?

-The engineering, program and project management and engineering professionals at Tangibl can help you find the answers to these – and other questions specific to your unique circumstance.
+The engineering, program, and project management professionals at Tangibl can help you navigate supply chain disruptions and find the answers to these – and other questions specific to your unique circumstances.
 Contact us to discuss any of these issues in more detail.